Diffraction of singularities for the wave equation on manifolds with corners: Bundles and bicharacteristics

-Let $\Tes M$ denote the ``edge-smooth'' tangent bundle of $M,$ defined as the bundle whose smooth sections are elements of $\Vfes(M)$; such a bundle exists by the above description of a local spanning set of sections.
-Let $\Tesstar M$ denote the dual bundle.
-Thus in the coordinates of \S\ref{section:geometry}, sections of $\Tesstar M$ are spanned by
+Let $\Tes M$ denote the ``edge-smooth'' tangent bundle of $M,$ defined as the bundle whose smooth sections are elements of $\Vfes(M)$; such a bundle exists by the above description of a local spanning set of sections. \nomenclature[T]{$\Tes$}{edge-smooth tangent bundle} Let $\Tesstar M$ denote the dual bundle. \nomenclature[T]{$\Tesstar$}{edge-smooth cotangent bundle} Thus in the coordinates of \S\ref{section:geometry}, sections of $\Tesstar M$ are spanned by

 By \eqref{eq:Vf-lift-to-M}, taking into account that $dt^2-g_0$ is a Lorentz metric on $M_0$, we deduce that its pull-back $g$ to $M$ is a Lorentzian metric on $x^{-1}\Tesstar M$, i.e.\ that $x^{-2}g$ is a symmetric non-degenerate bilinear form on $\Tes M$ with signature $(+,-,\ldots,-)$.
 Correspondingly, the dual metric $G$ has the property that $x^2 G$ is a Lorentzian metric on $\Tesstar M$.
 Note that $G$ is the pull-back of $G_0=\sigma_2(\Box)\in \CI(T^*M_0\setminus o)$.
 We thus conclude that $\sigma_2(\Box)\in\CI(T^*M_0\setminus o)$ lifts to an element of $x^{-2}\CI(\Tesstar M\setminus o)$; let